Road6943/RoadRayge/README.md

 10. Select "Always Allow" then "Always Allow on **THIS** Website", not Every Website
 11. Click Done, and now enjoy using RoadRayge on mobile!
 12. If you want to make sure Stay doesn't have access to any other websites, go to `Settings > Safari > Extensions > Allow These Extensions > Stay`
+13. For some users, RoadRayge will be very zoomed-in on Private Safari tabs but more zoomed-out on normal Safari tabs, so you can try both and see which you prefer.

 ---